neutron-org/neutron-docs/docs/neutron/feerefunder/overview.md

     2. The fee payer can grant an allowance to a contract address, which allows the contract to use tokens from this address for the fees.
 Optionally, a limit, expire date, and period can be set, please refer to the [feegrant module's documentation in the Cosmos SDK](https://docs.cosmos.network/v0.46/modules/feegrant/) for more information.

-    3. When an interchain transaction is requested by a contract, the feerefunder module checks the allowance in general by using the feegrant module's GetAllowance function.
+    3. When an interchain transaction or transfer message is requested by a contract, the feerefunder module checks the allowance in general by using the feegrant module's GetAllowance function.

     4. The feerefunder module then calls the Accept method on the returned interface with the total fees as an argument to check if the contract has permission to use the required amount of tokens and to deduct them from the allowance.